 - Potential – there should be reasonable upside potential in your future compensation at your new job.
-You should ask some questions regarding annual compensation / performance reviews.
+You should ask some questions regarding annual compensation or performance reviews.
 You should also consider where you fall on the low/high compensation range for your role.
-Where you fall on the salary range will drive (to a certain extent), upside potential.
+Where you fall on the salary range will drive upside potential.
 If you are already earning at the top of your range, the prospect of significantly higher increases will be somewhat lower.

 - Variable compensation – you should also consider any variable compensation such as bonuses, overtime pay and sales commissions where relevant.

 The potential for advancement should have been one of the questions you asked during the interview process.
 The size of the company, your role, your performance and the size of your department all play a key part when evaluating future growth.

 Regular performance reviews (another question that should be asked during the interview process) also play a key factor.
 Not to worry, if you did not ask these questions during the interview process it is not too late.
 The job offer negotiation process (more on that later) is a bit of a give and take (hopefully ‘take,' for you).

 3) Organizational Structure

 You should fully understand the organizational structure of the company.
 If this was not made clear during the interview process, now is the time to clarify this.
 You should clearly understand:

 - Who you will report to: your manager and reporting line should be clearly defined in your job offer.
 How many bosses will you have?
 Who does your boss report to?